mines-pvs/s20-syllabus/README.md

 goes above 50%, *all* students in the class will receive bonus points worth 50% of a homework assignment.

 Your feedback is important!
-The instructor will read all of your comments, and use them to help improve my course/teaching in the future.
-Rather than simply leaving a numeric rating, please describe your rating in words -- for example, a high score without any indication of what you enjoyed/gained from the class is great but not particularly informative, and a low score without any indication of what went wrong in the class will not help me improve.
+The instructor will read all of your comments, and use them to help improve the course/teaching in the future.
+Rather than simply leaving a numeric rating, please describe your rating in words -- for example, a high score without any indication of what you enjoyed/gained from the class is great but not particularly informative, and a low score without any indication of what went wrong in the class will not help the instructor improve.

 Please put yourself in the instructor's shoes, and be **constructive** in your comments.